jacksonllee/python-library-template/README.rst

 Setting Up A Local Development Environment
 ------------------------------------------

-For local development, set up a Python virtual environment, then download and install from the GitHub source:
+For local development, set up an isolated Python environment, then download and install from the GitHub source:

 .. code-block:: bash